fballestermacia/simphony/README.md

 /
 ```

-The *NumOccupied* tag tells Phonnier to look between the *NumOccupied* and *NumOccupied*+1 bands for points with a gap smaller than *Gap_threshold* in a grid of *Nk1* x *Nk2* x *Nk3* points.
+The *NumOccupied* tag tells Simphony to look between the *NumOccupied* and *NumOccupied*+1 bands for points with a gap smaller than *Gap_threshold* in a grid of *Nk1* x *Nk2* x *Nk3* points.
 The calculation is expensive, so a grid of 15x15x15 is more than enough for a good enough convergence.
 It is of note, however, that in some systems the long-range interactions might affect the result of the *FindNodes_calc* subroutine.

-Phonnier will output a Nodes.dat file with the coordinates of these gapless points.
+Simphony will output a Nodes.dat file with the coordinates of these gapless points.
 Then, we can take those coordinates to calculate the winding number on a sphere around the Weyl nodes, by setting the *WeylChirality_calc* tag to true in the *&CONTROL* namelist.
 This subroutine needs the *WEYL_CHIRALITY* card, which includes the coordinates of each point around wich we will calculate the winding number.

 ```
 WEYL_CHIRALITY